Sakib-203-15-3883/Learn-React-in-depth/README.md

 # Interview questions :
 1. Simple Component Rendering :  Create a React component that renders a basic card with information passed as props.
-2. Dynamic List Rendering : Build a component that takes an array of items as props and dynamically renders a list with their details.
+2. Conditional Rendering : Implement a component that conditionally renders different content based on a prop value (e.g., showing different list of items based on user clicked).

 # React concepts